 - Avoid contact with eyes, skin, and clothing.

 - Do not breathe the mist or vapor.

-- · Wear latex gloves when handling.
+- Wear latex gloves when handling.

 - Thoroughly wash hands afterwards.

 First Aid: 10% Hydrochloric Solution (HCI)

-Contact First Aid Measures Spill Mop up with paper towels while wearing latex or nitrile gloves.
+Contact First Aid Measures

+Spill Mop up with paper towels while wearing latex or nitrile gloves.

 Eye Flush with water for 10 minutes.

+Skin Flush with water for 10 minutes.Remove contaminated clothing.Call a physician immediately.

+Swallowed Call a physician immediately.

-Skin Flush with water for 10 minutes.
-Remove contaminated clothing.
-Immediately call a physician.
-Swallowed Immediately call a physician.
-Inhaled Move yourself to an area with fresh air.
+Inhaled Remove yourself to an area with fresh air.